red-gate/level-up-academy/tactical-refactoring/extracting-classes/README.md

 - The algorithm to work out which servers have actually changed.
 - Update the servers whose licensed state has been modified.

 FWIW, the related code from SQL Monitor can be found in [EntitlementsCoordinator.RefreshAsync](https://github.com/red-gate/sqlmonitor/blob/main/Source/UI/Website/Infrastructure/Entitlements/EntitlementsCoordinator.cs#L62-L94).
-We extracted into separate services the act of retrieving licensing requirements from all of the base monitorsd, and then the act pushing the licensing changes back to each base monitor.
+We extracted into separate services the act of retrieving licensing requirements from all of the base monitors, and then the act of pushing the licensing changes back to each base monitor.

 ## Bonus challenge